rohitm94/Traveller-Paradise/README.md

 # Instructions to Run

 1.Download the whole repository.

-2. Create a mongoDb schema and collections for storing the data used in the website
+2. Create a mongoDb schema and collections for storing the data used in the website.

-3. Keep the node modules folder in the root directory
+3. Keep the node modules folder in the root directory.

-Description about files:
+# Description about files:
 Assets- Contains all the static files and stylesheets used in the website.

-Models - Schema of databses and logic in CRUD operations Routes - Routing controllers logic
+Models - Schema of databses and logic in CRUD operations

+Routes - Routing controllers logic

-Utility - Functional logic behind the backend data and page interactions Views - views used in rendering the pages app.js - Root file for the begining of the website
+Utility - Functional logic behind the backend data and page interactions

+Views - views used in rendering the pages

+app.js - Root file for the begining of the website

-Dependencies:
+# Dependencies:
 body-parser -  version 1.18.3,
 cookie-parser" - 1.4.4,
 ejs - 2.6.1,